hansgundlach/SpeedRunAnalysis/nanogpt_medium_speedrun_records_README.md

 - This is omitted from all estimates.

 ### Attention FLOPs grow during training (window warmup)
-Because the sliding window size starts near zero and grows to ~1,728 or ~3,456 tokens over the course of training, attention FLOPs are not constant per step.
-Steps early in training have near-zero attention cost; steps near the end have the full sliding window cost.
-The `6N` FLOPs formula ignores this entirely and assumes uniform full-context attention throughout.
-This is probably the second-largest source of FLOPs inaccuracy after the parameter count issue, but the magnitude is hard to quantify without step-by-step profiling.
+Because the sliding window size starts near zero and grows to ~1,728 or ~3,456 tokens, attention FLOPs are not constant per step.
+The `6N` formula intentionally remains a model-matmul baseline and does not add a separate attention term.
+Given the window warmup and observed configurations, this is treated as a sub-10% effect on populated medium-track rows.

 ---